 - Board-certified pathologists oversee all aspects of our

-- Transfusion Medicine performs approximately 40,000 crossmatches per year.
-Approximately 36,000 transfusions were given in Seton facilities in 2003.
+- Transfusion medicine performs approximately 40,000 cross-matches per year.

-- The Microbiology/Virology department performed more than 180,000 tests in 2003 to determine the causes of infectious diseases and to assist in directing appropriate antibiotic treatment for these infections.
+- The Microbiology/Virology department performs tests to determine the causes of infectious diseases and to assist in directing appropriate antibiotic treatment for these infections.

-- The Hematology department performed more than 155,000 routine blood counts and more than 100,000 routine coagulation studies in 2003.
+- The Hematology department performs routine blood counts and routine coagulation studies.

 - Clinical Chemistry departments offer a diverse menu of tests.
-Their work included approximately 115,000 basic metabolic profiles and more than 62,000 cardiac enzyme tests for 2003.
+Their work includes basic metabolic profiles and cardiac enzyme tests.

-- Seton Laboratories have an active community outreach service, which provides quality lab services for local physicians’ offices, Seton Community Health Centers and Seton’s EPN program.
+- Seton Laboratories have an active community outreach service, which provides quality lab services for local physicians’ offices, Ascension Seton Community Health Centers and Ascension Seton’s EPN program.

 Clinical laboratory scientists, also known as medical technologists or MTs, hold at least a bachelor’s degree in Medical Technology and must be certified by passing a national accreditation exam.
 Medical laboratory technicians hold at least an associate’s degree in Laboratory Science and must be certified by passing a national accreditation exam.
 Histotechnologists, histotechnicians and cytotechnicians are also all certified by the national accreditation agency.
 Clinical laboratory assistants must undergo rigorous on-the-job training and many also hold degrees in related life-sciences.